Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 }
 ```

-If we compile (to compile it just run a `gcc filename.cc -o executable`) and run this, you'll see nothing...
+If we compile (to compile it just run a `g++ filename.cc -o executable`) and run this, you'll see nothing...
 Nothing has changed, we didn't get an error but the code doesn't work.
 What could be wrong??

 Let's go back to the IDA and see if we missed something.
 I looked again at the two main functions that we found earlier `sub_1800286C0` (this is the function related to the `Y720LedSetHelper::SetLEDStatusEx`) and `HidSetFeature_thing`, I didn't find anything useful.